-- 12 & 13 William III, c.
-2. An Act for the Further Limitation of the Crown, and Better Securing the Rights and Liberties of the Subject (1700).
-REFERRED TO: 133 - 7 Anne, c.
-7. An Act for Enlarging the Capital Stock of the Bank of England, and for Raising a Further Supply to Her Majesty, for the Service of the Year One Thousand Seven Hundred and Nine (1708).

-- 9 Anne, c.
-12. An Act for Laying a Duty upon Hops (1710).

-NOTE: one of the laws referred to which restricted Irish commerce in the eighteenth century REFERRED TO: 1097 - 10 Anne, c.
-19. An Act for Laying Several Duties upon All Sope and Paper Made in Great Britain, or Imported into the Same; and upon Chequered and Striped Linens Imported; and upon Certain Silks, Callicoes, Linens, and Stuffs, Printed, Painted, or Stained; and upon Several Kinds of Stampt Vellum, Parchment, and Paper; and upon Certain Printed Papers, Pamphlets, and Advertisements; for Raising the Sum of Eighteen Hundred Thousand Pounds by Way of Lottery towards Her Majesty's Supply and for Licensing an Additional Number of Hackney Chairs; and for Charging Certain Stocks of Cards and Dice; and for Better Securing Her Majesty's Duties to Arise in the Office for the Stampt Duties by Licences for Marriages and Otherwise; and for Relief of Persons Who Have Not Claimed Their Lottery Tickets in Due Time, or Have Lost Exchequer Bills, or Lottery Tickets; and for Borrowing Money upon Stock (Part of the Capital of the South Sea Company) for the Use of the Publick (1711).

-NOTE: all the references are to the "taxes on knowledge"; some of those at 546 and 564-6 are also to taxes on soap.

-REFERRED TO: 268, 499, 529, 546, 564-6, 645, 781

-- 12 Anne, Second Session, c.
-16. An Act to Reduce the Rate of Interest, without Any Prejudice to Parliamentary Securities (1713). - NOTE. cited in Statutes of the Realm as 13 Anne, c.
+referred to: 1097 12 & 13 William III, c.
+2. An Act for the Further Limitation of the Crown, and Better Securing the Rights and Liberties of the Subject (1700). referred to: 133 7 Anne, c.
+7. An Act for Enlarging the Capital Stock of the Bank of England, and for Raising a Further Supply to Her Majesty, for the Service of the Year One Thousand Seven Hundred and Nine (1708). referred to: 848 9 Anne, c.
+12. An Act for Laying a Duty upon Hops (1710). note: one of the laws referred to which restricted Irish commerce in the eighteenth century. referred to: 1097 10 Anne, c.
+19. An Act for Laying Several Duties upon All Sope and Paper Made in Great Britain, or Imported into the Same; and upon Chequered and Striped Linens Imported; and upon Certain Silks, Callicoes, Linens, and Stuffs, Printed, Painted, or Stained; and upon Several Kinds of Stampt Vellum, Parchment, and Paper; and upon Certain Printed Papers, Pamphlets, and Advertisements; for Raising the Sum of Eighteen Hundred Thousand Pounds by Way of Lottery towards Her Majesty's Supply and for Licensing an Additional Number of Hackney Chairs; and for Charging Certain Stocks of Cards and Dice; and for Better Securing Her Majesty's Duties to Arise in the Office for the Stampt Duties by Licences for Marriages and Otherwise; and for Relief of Persons Who Have Not Claimed Their Lottery Tickets in Due Time, or Have Lost Exchequer Bills, or Lottery Tickets; and for Borrowing Money upon Stock (Part of the Capital of the South Sea Company) for the Use of the Publick (1711). note: all the references are to the "taxes on knowledge"; some of those at 546 and 564-6 are also to taxes on soap. referred to: 268, 499, 529, 546, 564-6, 645, 781 12 Anne, Second Session, c.
+16. An Act to Reduce the Rate of Interest, without Any Prejudice to Parliamentary Securities (1713). note: cited in Statutes of the Realm as 13 Anne, c.
 15 (1714).
-The reference is to the Usury Laws, of which this was the most significant

-1 George I, Stat.
+The reference is to the Usury Laws, of which this was the most significant. referred to: 583 1 George I, Stat.
 2, c.
-38. An Act for Enlarging the Time of Continuance of Parliaments [1716].
+38. An Act for Enlarging the Time of Continuance of Parliaments [1716]. note: the Septennial Act.